-Georgia Justice Project has successfully worked with the state legislature on the laws listed below to reduce barriers to reentry for the 3.8 million Georgians with a criminal history.
+Georgia Justice Project works with the state legislature and advocates for laws to reduce barriers to reentry for the 4.2 million Georgians with a criminal history.

 For information on our current policy agenda, click here.

 - Program and Treatment Completion Certificates – Ga.
 Code Ann. § 42-3-2

 The Department of Community Supervision may now issue Program and Treatment Completion Certificates to people on probation, which create a presumption of due care in hiring or leasing for the certificate holder.
 In 2014, the certificates were made available to people coming out of prison who had completed certain programs (O.C.G.A. § 42-2-5.2), and now will be available to people on probation as well.

 - Behavioral Incentive Date for Probation Termination – Ga.
 Code Ann. § 17-10-1.19(a)